 2 tbsp. sesame seeds

 2 tbsp. coconut oil or virgin olive oil

 1 ½ cups plus 2 tbsp.
 H2O

-Add 3 cups of flour, vital wheat gluten, sesame seeds, poppy seeds, flax seed, salt, coconut oil, and water to mixing bowl.
-Mix with a dough hook until dough is smooth and elastic.
+Add 3 cups of flour, vital wheat gluten, sesame seeds, poppy seeds, flaxseed, salt, coconut oil, and water to the mixing bowl.
+Mix with a dough hook until the dough is smooth and elastic.
 I used a Kitchen Aid Mixer to mix the dough, but you can mix it and knead it by hand.
-The Kitchen Aid Mixer saves you a bit of time and effort, but isn’t necessary.
+The Kitchen Aid Mixer saves you a bit of time and effort but isn’t necessary.
 Cover the mixing bowl and allow to rest for 15 min.
 Knead dough until smooth, and divide into 16 portions.
 Keep covered and work with one portion at a time.